 That depends on the results of the trial at all the churches and what you tell us.
 Based on your feedback we may decide to sign a contract with one or both of the companies.
 If it is only one company it may not be the one you were testing, but then you won’t have spent any money on the reader.
 So you can decide whether you want to move companies.

 If you would like to take part in the trial please enter your details here.

-Regular readers will be aware that Fr Gary Alderson has posted a Collect for a Church Contactless Collection Device on web site of the Beaker Folk of Husborne Crawley.
+Regular readers will be aware that Archdruid Eileen (a.k.a. the Revd Gary Alderson) has posted a Collect for a Church Contactless Collection Device on web site of the Beaker Folk of Husborne Crawley.
 We understand that this is not obligatory prior to initiating a trial, and would caution against over-enthusiastic use of the aspergill near the device.